 "I know I can never be forgiven for what I've done...I'll atone for my own sins."

 Ken after realizing the Digital World isn't a video game, and having to face up to all the evil stuff he's done.
 Ridden with guilt and sorrow, he works hard to try and clean up his act, but perhaps will never completely get over it.
-Thankfully, Davis and Wormmon seem pretty determined to help him reform.
-In the conclusion of 02, he marries Yolei and becomes a detective (a police officer in the original Japanese version).
+Thankfully, Daisuke and Wormmon seem pretty determined to help him reform.
+In the conclusion of 02, he marries Miyako and becomes a detective (a police officer in the original Japanese version).

 Adorkable: Displays traits of this once he joins the team as a contrast to his former Kaiser persona; he's incredibly awkward and somewhat socially inept, but it only makes him come off as more of a nice guy.